Blizarre/microdalle/Readme.md

 - Open your web browser and visit http://localhost:8000.
 - Enter your parameters in the form and click `Generate` to generate an image.

-## Attribution

-The spinner was gracefully under a free license by https://loading.io

 ## Screenshot

 ![Sample UI](screenshot.jpg)

+## Attribution

+The spinner was gracefully provided under a free license by https://loading.io